Rocky

 ‘I can’t help it if I’m a great drawer.’

-I wouldn’t want to be the to bury mamma beneath all this dirt, she’s gonna be really angry with those lunch humans.
+I wouldn’t want mamma to be buried beneath all this dirt, she’s gonna be really angry with those lunch humans.

 ‘Lunch?
 Lunch!
 That’s right, lunch,’ I happily thought and ran to where they’d sat to see if there was any left.
 Then I was sad again when I saw there wasn’t even a crumb.